xibosignage/xibo-manual/source/en/users_administration.md

 - Select which [User Group](users_groups.html) this User should belong to so that they can access the relevant parts of the CMS as required for their role.

   {tip}
-  Use **System Notifications** as the Initial User Group for Users that do not require permission to anything within the CMS but require notification emails when there are system issues as System Administrators!
+  Use **System Notifications** as the initial User Group for Users that do not require access to anything within the CMS but require notification emails when there are system issues as System Administrators!
   {/tip}

 - Use the drop down to select from the choice of [Dashboards](users_dashboards.html) for the Users 'Homepage' to only allow access to the relevant parts of the CMS.
 The User will be taken to this Dashboard after first login.